chintakjoshi/TWA-OSS/DOCUMENTATION.md

 ## API Reference
 POST /register: Used for user registration.
 It expects the following data in the request body: first_name, last_name, email, and password.
 It checks if the user already exists and then hashes the password before creating a new user in the database.
+Checks if the provided email already exists in the database.
+Hashes the provided password for security.
+Creates a new user record in the database with the provided data.

 POST /login: Used for user login.
 It expects the user's email and password in the request body.
 It verifies the user's credentials, and if valid, generates a JWT token that is sent as the response.
+Verifies the provided email against the database records.
+Compares the provided password with the hashed password stored in the database.
+If the credentials are valid, generates a JSON Web Token (JWT) as a response.

 GET /profile: Used to retrieve the user's profile.
 It expects a valid JWT token in the Authorization header.
 It verifies the token, retrieves the user's profile based on the decoded token, and returns the user's data.